shiiku419/shiiku419.github.io/_news/announcement_15.md

 related_posts: false
 ---

-Poster presentation at CogSci 2025.
-The title is "The Dynamics of Collective Creativity in Human-AI Social Networks".
+Poster presentation at [CogSci 2025](https://cognitivesciencesocietyorg/cogsci-2025/).
+The title is "The Dynamics of Collective Creativity in Human-AI Hybrid Societies".